ibpsa/modelica-working-group/web/news/_posts/2018-04-17-expertMeetingParis.md

 author: Michael Wetter
 ---

-Please reserve the date for the next IBPSA Project 1 Expert Meeting, to be held on Monday and Tuesday, October 1 and 2, 2018, in or around Paris.
+Please reserve the date for the next IBPSA Modelica Working Group Expert Meeting, to be held on Monday and Tuesday, October 1 and 2, 2018, in or around Paris.

 <!--excerpt-->